 - Gouda Cheese

 Cheddar, Parmesan, and Alpine cheese also take a long time to ripen and accumulate more histamine.
 If you still want to add cheese to your diet in small quantities, choose semi-hard cheese that doesn’t take a long time to mature.
 Dutch-style cheese tends to have lower quantities of histamine and other biogenic amines.

-It’s best to avoid all processed cheeses too, not only because of their processing, but because manufacturers often use Emmental cheese to make processed cheese products, and it’s a high-histamine cheese.
+It’s best to avoid all processed cheeses too, not only because of their processing, but also because manufacturers often use Emmental cheese to make processed cheese products, and it’s a high-histamine cheese.
 Find out more about whether cream cheese is low histamine and whether eggs are a low-histamine food.

 Is There Any Cheese That Contains Little or No Histamine?

 If you have histamine intolerance and enjoy cheese, you’re not without options.
 Cream cheese and cottage cheese contain little or no histamine and can be part of your diet.
 Gorgonzola and mozzarella are also low in histamine.
 These are your best choices if you don’t want to give up cheese.

 Cottage cheese is one of the best options, since it’s low in histamine, but high in protein and calcium.
 A one-cup serving of small curd cottage cheese contains 25 grams of protein and 18% of the day’s recommended intake of calcium.
 (4) Another source of calcium is tofu.

 More people are choosing non-dairy milk alternatives these days.
 These include “milk” made from nuts and seeds.
 Some of the most popular are coconut milk, almond milk, rice milk, hemp milk, and oat milk.
 These non-dairy alternatives are low in histamine and are safe for most people with histamine sensitivity.